Boy whose Yemeni mother fought for U.S. visa to visit him dies

 “We want to thank everyone for your love and support at this difficult time.
 We ask you to kindly keep Abdullah and our family in your thoughts and prayers,” the 22-year-old added.

-Hassan — who is a U.S. citizen and has family in Stockton, California — brought his son to the U.S. for treatment a few months ago, CAIR said.
+Hassan is a U.S. citizen and has family in Stockton, California but his wife, Shaima Swileh, is Yemeni.

-But Abdullah’s mother, Shaima Swileh, is a Yemeni national and was barred from entering the country under the Trump administration's travel ban against people from mostly-Muslim-majority countries.
+The pair met in war-torn Yemen in 2016 before moving to Egypt.
+Hassan and Swileh wanted to move to the U.S., but as a Yemeni national Swileh was barred from entering the country under the Trump administration's travel ban against people from some Muslim-majority countries.

+When Abdullah's health worsened, Hassan took him ahead to California for treatment and Swileh remained in Egypt where she continued to apply for a U.S. visa.
+As the couple fought for a waiver, doctors put Abdullah on life support.

+"My wife is calling me every day wanting to kiss and hold her son for the one last time," Hassan said, choking up at a news conference earlier this month.

 The Trump administration's travel ban, which replaced two earlier versions blocked by lower courts, bars travel to the U.S. from seven countries, five of which are predominantly Muslim: Libya, Iran, Somalia, Syria and Yemen.
 The other two are North Korea and Venezuela.